-- Navigate to the Settings menu and click Workflows in the Workflow section.
+- Navigate to the Settings menu and click Workflows in the Application Review section.

 - Here you can review your existing Workflows.
-Click Create Workflow to begin working on a new one.
+Click the plus sign at the top right to begin working on a new Workflow.

 - Name the workflow and click Add Trigger to begin configuring the Workflow.